Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ### Designing landing page for Processing

 I started with desinging landing_page on Processing.
-For the landing_page, I wanted players to be able to choose where they want to open up a cafe, and have it viewed on the map by having Arduino LED lights to light up.
-I carefully chose the images of cafes around the world with a good resolution.
+For the landing_page, I wanted players to be able to choose where they want to open a cafe, and have it viewed on the map by making Arduino LED lights to light up.
+I carefully chose the images of the cafes around the world with a good resolution.
 When choosing cafe images, it was difficult to ignore my "perfectionist" mindset.
 I spent around 2 hours choosing the "perfect" images when the logical part of me was telling me that I should be spending more time getting the technical parts done, and work on the details later if I have more time.

 ![alt-text](Images/cafehover.png)